zhalderwood/neural-network/README.md

 3. Replace 'relevant_experience' column values with 1s or 0s.
 4. One-hot encode the rest.

-At this point had a network set up with 2 hidden layers using relu activation and 1 linear output layer, all using keras.layers.Dense().
-The guide I used to do this didn't divide up any of the data for training, testing, or validation.
+At this point had a network set up with 2 hidden layers using relu activation and 1 linear output layer, all based on a simple tutorial on tf's website.
+The guide I used to do this didn't divide up any of the data for training, testing, or validation, and didn't really explain much of anything.
 As such I had to find my own path for dividing up the data and writing code to make tf do my bidding.
-The initial guide was helpful in getting a general feel for creating a basic neural network, but it left a lot to be desired.
-I wanted to understand what inputs to use where, how to organize the data in a useful way, etc. I spent the better part of 2 days trying to put together the context for it all, but I wound up making the most progress after getting some sleep and taking another stab at it later.

-At this point I was starting to feel confident in my ability to make TensorFlow do my bidding.
+After many hours of research, coding, and trial & error, I was getting to a point where I understood most of the functions provided by tf.
+I was starting to feel confident in my ability to make TensorFlow do my bidding.
 The more I came to understand the different puzzle pieces, the more I changed my code.
-In total, I probably wrote about 600 lines and kept about 50.
+In total, I probably wrote about 600 lines and kept about 40.
 The final result that I settled on left me reasonably satisfied with my neural network.
 Here are the juicy details:

 - 2 hidden layers, as recommended in project prompt.
 Hidden layers of 20, 10 neurons respectively.
 - ReLu activation in both hidden layers - widely recommended for categorization problems